dev-augustin/my-recipe-keeper/README.md

 ### Problem Statement

-An app which helps to find, save and organize all your favorite recipes.
+An app which helps to find ways to prepare all your favorite recipes.

 ### Target Users

-Anyone who wants to find and keep their recipes organized
+Anyone who wants to know how to prepare a speicific recipe

 ### Wireframe